 Our focus at UNSW School of Built Environment is to create sustainable, liveable cities.
 We're home to global leaders in architecture, planning, construction and design, connecting world-class knowledge with leading practice.

 At the School of Built Environment, we shape future cities – cities that are resilient, sustainable, connected, healthy, smart, liveable and inclusive.

-We focus on the challenges of cities at every scale, from industrial designed products, to the architectural design of buildings and landscapes, through to urban and regional policy and planning.
+We focus on the challenges of cities at every scale, from industrial designed products to the architectural design of buildings and landscapes, as well as urban and regional policy and planning.

 - Dr Philip Oldfield, Head of School